lfinazzi/SiPM-simulation-and-measurement-comparison/README.md

 The code can plot the finger spectrum (using charge values) of the data and simulation in the same plot for direct comparison.

 # TODO
-  1. Try other minimization scalars (currently using Negative Log Likelihood, but it's erratic),
+  1. Try other minimization scalars -> Currently, NLL was miscalculated.
+Fix this for improved minimization.
+The code was using p*log(k) instead of k*log(p) in NLL,
-  2. Refine minimization procedure and take care of noisy gradients,
+  2. Implement a second minimization using the timing histogram to fine tune timing parameters.
+First, minimization of certain parameters will be performed using the finger spectrum (with timing parameters fixed).
+Then, the timing histogram will be used to fine tune timing parameters, maintaining all other parameters fixed.
   3. Implement a temporal signal/waveform generation pipeline (can be constructed with a pulse template of desired SiPM),
   4. Figure out what causes shoulders in finger spectrum.
 Simulation seems to indicate that it's caused by afterpulsing, but I'm not sure.